-electric distribution systems owned by investor-owned utilities ("IOUs").49 Transmission facilities under FERC purview are subject to the reliability standards developed by the North American Electric Reliability Corporation ("NERC," now regulated by FERC), while distribution facilities are instead subject to the reliability requirements of the utilities bound by state regulation.
+While the rates, terms, and conditions governing facilities used in the interstate transmission of electricity generally fall under the jurisdiction of FERC, the local distribution system remains fully under state jurisdiction.55 Forty-nine (49) states created state public utility commissions to regulate the local electric distribution systems owned by investor-owned utilities ("IOUs").56 Transmission facilities under FERC purview are subject to the reliability standards developed by the North American Electric Reliability Corporation ("NERC," now regulated by FERC), while distribution facilities are instead subject to the reliability standards developed by state regulation.
 FERC and the federal courts have provided guidance as to which facilities fall into each of these categories and therefore which authority retains regulatory jurisdiction.